jenkinsci/kerberos-sso-plugin/README.md

 ## Setup guide

-Since this plugin took us so long to set up correctly, we'll provide a short list of steps and hints on how this setup can be done.
+Since this plugin took us so long to set up correctly, we'll provide a This is a short list of steps and hints for setting up this plugin..
 Some of these tips can also be found in the help links in the configuration page.
 This guide is for a server using **Linux**.
 We have not successfully configured the plugin to run on a Windows server.
 Please